Stage presence

 The stage entrance

-"An entrance speaks before we have even opened our mouths.
-Forget about brand of costume or blow-dry, the walk sets the tone before you have even spoken.
-Savoir-faire cannot be learned but must be experienced.
+An entrance speaks before we have even opened our mouths.
+Forget about the brand of the costume or the blow-dry: the walk sets the tone before a word is spoken.
+Savoir-faire cannot be learned, it must be experienced.
 An overly confident walk can offend some interlocutors, while in other circumstances it will be perceived as assured and positive.
-If we are not masters of perception, we are responsible for the signal we send to the other, from our very arrival."
+If we are not masters of perception, we are responsible for the signal we send to the other, from our very arrival.

-The only secret, according to Adeline?
-"Rehearse your stage entrance with a coach, with colleagues or loved ones, or by using your smartphone to be able, as in the Star Academy debrief, to watch and decode yourself in order to correct yourself.
-Some people are naturally at ease, others have to work harder at it, but I assure you that with a little work, the results are astonishing."
+The only secret of the method?
+Rehearse your stage entrance with a coach, with colleagues or loved ones, or by filming yourself on a smartphone so you can, as in the Star Academy debrief, watch and decode yourself in order to correct yourself.
+Some people are naturally at ease, others have to work harder, but with a little work the results are astonishing.

 EXERCISE